-According to Mucina and Rutherford (2006) no trees listed as "protected" occur in the study area, although the SANBI Précis (2013) list Boscia albitrunca for the area.
+According to Mucina and Rutherford (2006) no trees listed as "protected" occur in the study area, although the SANBI Précis (2015) list Boscia albitrunca for the area.
 Addendum 2 is a summary of red data species in the area.
 Two plants are listed, but don't occur because of a lack of habitat.

-For the study, three sites were investigated for the new substation and the associated power lines (Figure 4)
+For the study, four sites were investigated for the new substation and the associated power lines (Figure 4).

 Figure 4: General corridor investigated for the new power lines between the new Marang Substation and the existing power lines.
-The red block = corridor 1 with the substation position indicated by the red flag, the blue block = corridor 2 with the substation position indicated by the blue flag and the green block = corridor 3 with the substation position indicated by the green flag.
+The red block = corridor 1 with the substation position indicated by the red flag, the blue block = corridor 2 with the substation position indicated by the blue flag, the green block = corridor 3 with the substation position indicated by the green flag and the extension to the existing substation (Alt 4) is marked with the yellow flag.

 The landscape associated with the corridors for the power line is severely modified.
 Activities include mining, cultivated lands, grazing, housing developments and associated infrastructure.
-The vegetation around the Marang substation and power line corridors are modified and only a few small shrubs, mostly Acacia karroo are present (Figure 5 - 7).
+The vegetation around the Marang substation and power line corridors are modified and only a few small shrubs, mostly Vachellia karroo are present (Figure 5 - 7).
 Illegal dumping of household and building refuse is present.